stoeps13/connections-doc/source/connectors/admin/c_outlook_connector_addin_sys_req.md

 The HCL Connections Add-in for Microsoft Outlook standalone docker image supports the following Outlook rich clients:

+!!! note
-**Note:** Alternatively, the Outlook Add-in is available in Component Pack for HCL Connections 7.0.
+    Alternatively, the Outlook Add-in is available in Component Pack for HCL Connections 7.0.

 |**Client**|**Supported versions**|
 |Microsoft Outlook for Windows|Component pack: Outlook 2016 or later